gsi-ee/dabc/plugins/root/HttpServer.md

 serv->Register("graphs/subfolder", gr);
 ```

-If objects content is changing in the applicaion, one could
+If objects content is changing in the application, one could
 enable monitoring flag in the browser - than objects view will be regularly updated.